 Michael grew up in Portland and still lives there with his wife, daughter, and son.
 When he is not at work, Michael likes to travel, ski, bike, and read.

 Molly O’Shea has been at NWSC since 2005.
 She graduated from the University of Oregon with a degree in political science and environmental studies.
 She came to NWSC with several years of experience in finance and administration, mostly at law firms.
 Molly is inspired by the women she gets to work with every day who so generously give the gift of surrogacy.
 She also finds it deeply rewarding to watch people who have worked so hard to have children finally get to be parents.

 When she’s not at work, Molly likes to travel, hike, read, and cook.
 She lives in Portland with her husband and son.

-Carla Spencer graduated from Rhodes College with a degree in fine art and anthropology.
-She worked as a fundraiser for nonprofits in Memphis, Tennessee and Santa Fe, New Mexico before moving to Portland to be near family and enjoy the Pacific Northwest.
+Carla graduated from Rhodes College with a degree in fine art and anthropology.
+She worked as a fundraiser for nonprofits in Tennessee and New Mexico before moving to Portland to be near family and enjoy the Pacific Northwest.
 Carla joined the NWSC team in 2013.
 She loves being able to bike to work, getting to see newborns, and most of all, helping people realize their dream of parenthood.

 Prior to joining NWSC, Veronica worked for 10 years as the Director of Travel for an airline and most recently as an event coordinator and community advocate in McMinnville, Oregon.
 In addition, Veronica regularly volunteers at her kids’ schools, the McMinnville Chamber of Commerce, Habitat for Humanity, and more.
 Veronica loves sharing her passion for surrogacy every day.
 She is an experienced surrogate with NWSC who was worked with families in both France and Australia.
 Watch the French Documentary “Two Men and a Cradle” about her and the French family!